A815 road: Sandbank to Dunoon via A885

+Dunoon to Toward

 The road continues past Dunoon Pier and, as Pier Esplanade, crosses the roundabout overlooked by the Highland Mary statue.
-As Tom-a-Mhoid Road (briefly), then Wellington Street, it then sweeps a few hundred feet inland, on a pronounced curve to the east, forming junctions with Park Avenue, Kirk Street, Castle Street, Jane Street, Hillfoot Street, Victoria Road, Auchamore Road, (another) Clyde Street, William Street and Victoria Parade.
+As Tom-a-Mhoid Road (briefly), then Auchamore Road, the road then sweeps a few hundred feet inland, on a pronounced curve to the east, forming junctions with Park Avenue, Kirk Street, Castle Street, Jane Street, Hillfoot Street, Victoria Road, Auchamore Road.
+The curve ends at Wellington Street, then continues past (another) Clyde Street, William Street and Victoria Parade.

-At West Bay, after passing the western end of Victoria Parade near its crossing of Balgaidh Burn, the road turns south again as Pier Esplanade.
-After leaving Dunoon, the road continues for a further 5 mi south along the west bank of the firth, passing through Bullwood, Ardhallow and Innellan.
+At West Bay, after passing the western end of Victoria Parade near its crossing of Balgaidh Burn, the road turns south again as Bullwood Road.
+After leaving Dunoon, the road continues for a further 5 mi south along the west bank of the firth, passing through Bullwood, Ardhallow and Innellan, where it becomes another Shore Road.

 Finally the road reaches Toward, which marks the junction of the Kyles of Bute and the Firth, and turns west at its junction with an unnamed road which leads south to the centre of Toward, and soon ends around 1700 feet west of Toward Church.